toomejmg-cmd/zinochain/replit.md

 ## Overview

-Zinochain is a modern, single-page marketing website for an AI-powered Solana trading ecosystem featuring a Telegram bot called Zinobot.
-The application is built as a full-stack web application with a React frontend and Express backend, designed to showcase the Zinobot product through an engaging, animated landing page experience.
+Zinochain is a modern, full-stack web application for an AI-powered Solana trading ecosystem featuring a Telegram bot called Zinobot.
+The application includes both a marketing website with engaging animations and an authenticated user dashboard for trading, claiming tokens, and managing investments.

 The project prioritizes visual appeal with a dark theme, neon gradients, and meme culture aesthetics (inspired by platforms like Phantom and Solana.com).
-The site includes multiple sections: Home (main landing), Referral program details, and Documentation pages.
+The site includes: Home (main landing), Referral program details, Documentation pages, and an authenticated Dashboard with crypto trading features.

 ## User Preferences